Seaweed is the food of the future, available today - ish !

 Our Seawwed for 2021

-Other uses for fresh and frozen seaweed
+Seaweed ideas and other uses for fresh and frozen seaweed

 Frozen seaweed 1 Kg bags, ideal for adding to pies, salads, curries, spaghetti bolognese or use as an alternative vegetable such as cabbage or spinach.

-Seaweed sausages and burgers coming soon
+Seaweed sausages and burgers

 Pickled seaweed, delicious pickled kelp make your own seaweed pickle -